cvat-ai/cvat/site/content/en/docs/integration/_index.md

 - imported and exported annotations (read docs [here](/manual/advanced/formats)), including CVAT's own format
 - backups
 - serverless functions used for model launch inside CVAT

+## Component compatibility

+Currently, the only supported configuration is when the server API major and minor versions are the same as SDK and CLI major and minor versions, i.e. server v2.1.* is supported by SDK and CLI v2.1.*.
+Different versions may have incompatibilities, which lead to some functions in SDK or CLI may not work properly.